Junkrat Abilities and Strategy

 Create a motorized bomb with 530 (+4% per level) Health that lasts 15 seconds.
 While active, Junkrat is immobile but gains control of RIP-Tire's movement.

-RIP-Tire can be reactivated to detonate immediately, knocking nearby enemies back and dealing 475 (+4% per level), 625 (+4% per level), or 775 (+4% per level) damage to enemies depending on how close they are to the center of the blast (with the highest amount near the center).
+RIP-Tire can be reactivated to detonate immediately, knocking nearby enemies back and dealing 720 (+4% per level) damage to enemies near the center gradually reduced to 445 (+4% per level) to enemies on the edge.

 RIP-Tire is the first option of Junkrat's two Heroic Abilities.
 Once RIP-Tire is cast Junkrat becomes rooted and after a 1.5-second channel, takes control of a pilotable tire that can be activated to explode for a large amount of AoE damage with a reasonable knockback.
 The damage of the tire is dependent on how close the targets are to the epicenter of the explosion in three separate tiers, much like the rings on a dartboard.
 The tire has a relatively fast travel speed and will be able to easily catch up with any dismounted Hero.
 The turn radius of the tire is much slower than that of a Hero and will take some getting used to for players just starting out with Junkrat.
 If not activated, the tire will fail to explode after 15 seconds and RIP-Tire will be placed on full cooldown.
 Enemies are also able to destroy the tire which only has 500 Health.
 Once the 1.5-second channel has been completed by Junkrat to start-up the RIP-tire it can be activated at any time to explode.
 This means if Junkrat is overwhelmed by the enemy attempting to dive him, he may use the RIP-Tire as a sort of "self-destruct" to displace enemies away from him and deal a massive amount of AoE damage.